LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

   </tbody>
 </table>

 ### Guidelines

-* The agent or bot will know if the consumer supports the Authentication capability via the "role" SDE:
-    * If consumer device supports authentication, value will be: "Apple Authentication supported"
-    * If consumer device does not support authentication, value will be: "Apple Authentication not supported"
-    * Please note: If the consumers updates the iOS version from 11 to 12 when still in an active conversation in LiveEngage, the conversation will not be updated with the consumer’s new capability - to solve this, the conversation should be closed and opened again in LiveEngage.
+#### General Guidelines

+* Image URLs must be whitelisted in LiveEngage
+  * Images added in the RecievedMessage and ReplyMessage must be whitelisted in the structured content image whitelisting area.
+Please contact your LP representative to whitelist images.

-* Received and reply bubble experience:
+#### Consumer received and reply bubble behavior

-    * If using received bubble with style "icon", “small”, “large” -
+If using received bubble with style "icon", “small”, “large”:

-        * Received bubble experience - If image was added, the image in the received bubble will not be presented in the push preview message.
+* Received bubble experience
+  * If image was added, the image in the received bubble will not be presented in the push preview message.
 Once you tap to view bubble in the conversation thread, the image will be presented.
 The size of the received bubble will be defaulted to "icon"
-        * Reply bubble experience -  Image will always be defaulted to the "received" bubble image (if configured), if no image was added to the received bubble, no image will be presented in the reply bubble.
+* Reply bubble experience
+  * Image will always be defaulted to the "received" bubble image (if configured), if no image was added to the received bubble, no image will be presented in the reply bubble.
 The size of the reply bubble will be defaulted to “icon”.
 * If authentication fails, the Reply bubble text and subtitle configured will be overridden by apple to the following text "Authentication failed"
-* Image URLs must be whitelisted in LiveEngage - Images added in the RecievedMessage and ReplyMessage must be whitelisted in the structured content image whitelisting area.
-Please contact you LP representative to whitelist images.

 ### Limitations

-* In the current version of Authentication Interactive Message support, only a bot in LiveEngage (using the Agent SDK) will be able to receive the authentication response (using the Conversation Metadata).
-Human Agent is currently not exposed to these events.
+* In the current version of Apple Auth support, only a bot in LiveEngage (using the [Messaging Agent SDK](messaging-agent-sdk-overview.html)) will be able to receive the authentication response (using the [Conversation Metadata](messaging-agent-sdk-conversation-metadata-guide.html)).
+  * Human Agent is currently not exposed to these events.
 Adding UI indication in LiveEngage Workspace is planned for Q4, 2018
-* Currently any Business Chat conversation are appearing as authenticated conversation in LiveEngage (once the consumer authenticates using the interactive message the conversation status of will stay the same) - Changing the Business Chat conversation status to unauthenticated is planned for Q1, 2018.
+* Currently, all Apple Business Chat conversations appear as "authenticated" in the LiveEngage UI.
+  * Once the consumer authenticates using the Apple Auth flow shown in this document, the conversation status will stay the same in the UI.
+  * Changing the Apple Business Chat authentication status in the LiveEngage UI is planned for Q1, 2018.